cloudogu/sonar-cas-plugin/docs/architecture_en.md

 Proxy tickets are a mechanism for indirect authentication of users, but without using their original password.

 In addition to SonarQube, there may be other services that CAS authenticates to.
-The CAS specification speaks here of _ services_ or _services_.
-A login via proxy ticket is then no longer done via SonarQube in interaction with CAS, but via another service: A proxy service.
+The CAS specification speaks here of * services*.
+A login via proxy ticket is then no longer done via SonarQube in interaction with CAS, but via another
+service: A proxy service.
 The person using the ticket must instead authenticate himself in interaction with the proxy service.
 This proxy service is then issued a proxy granting ticket, which in turn can be used to request proxy tickets.

 Proxy tickets are very similar to CAS service tickets and have a short validity period.
 The proxy service makes the requested request to SonarQube using the proxy ticket.
 Sonar-CAS plugin recognizes this process and checks the validity